ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 example, the TEEP architecture {{RFC9397}}), implementers SHOULD follow the guidance in those documents as applicable.

-# Transport Considerations {#transport}
+# Transport Binding Requirements {#transport}

 This specification defines the TEEP protocol as a set of messages to be exchanged between a TAM and a TEEP Agent.
 However, this specification is transport-agnostic and does not mandate use of a specific transport protocol.
 The TEEP protocol messages are signed and can be optionally encrypted at the protocol layer, providing end-to-end security independent of the underlying transport.
+This section defines requirements for companion specifications that bind TEEP to concrete transport protocols.

 Companion specifications define how TEEP messages are transported over specific protocols.
 For example, {{I-D.ietf-teep-otrp-over-http}} defines how TEEP messages